Skip to main content

 TTR@Infrabel

 The gradual implementation of the TTR process is aligned with the availability of new IT solutions and the adjusted legal framework.
-This means that the scope of implementation needs to be refined annually to align with the changing framework.
+This means that the scope of implementation needs to be refined annually to align with the changing framework:

 Infrabel remains committed to the development and deployment of TTR.
 We will keep you informed of the various stages of implementation.
 For all your questions, please contact our national implementation manager.